BINF-6310L-8310L-Spring23/Problem_Set_1/README.md

 # Problem_Set_1
 Directions for Problem Set 1

+**Be sure to answer the Questions in the associated Canvas Quiz**

 ### Purpose
 The purpose of this problem set is to continue building your comfort with R data, R Markdown, and R manipulation.

 Your problem set should be reported as an R Markdown file (PDF or HTML) with the answers clearly labeled

 # Question 1 - Formatting Assignment (1 point each)

+_There is no section in the quiz to put these_

 To practice formatting in markdown your completed markdown file should have the following features.